Acumen International stands with Ukraine and the country's people. Join us

 With the global economy shifting more and more towards technology, companies are looking for ways to keep up.
 One such solution is the EOR model, which allows companies to outsource work to distant locations without any overhead or bureaucracy.
 This is especially helpful for companies that need to fill positions quickly in multiple locations, as it eliminates the hassle of setting up local entities.

-The EOR model can be an excellent solution for businesses that need to find and hire talented workers no matter where they are located.
+The Global EOR model can be an excellent solution for businesses needing to find and hire talented workers regardless of location.
 This can be especially helpful for companies with limited internal resources or infrastructure, as it eliminates the need to create an entity in each location.
 Additionally, the EOR engagement complies with global regulations, making it an ideal solution for businesses of all types looking for faster and compliant employment in Tanzania.

-2. Test the Market with a Global EOR before Launching Business in Tanzania.
+2. Test the Market with a Global EOR before Launching a Business in Tanzania.

 The benefits of a Global Employer of Record (EOR) arrangement include: